 Pole mounted cameras may be the way to go.
 This allows you to mount a camera on the top of a pole, and send a live feed to your phone or tablet via WiFi so that you can control the shutter or video control from the ground while seeing what the camera sees up top.

-- Look for a pole camera that will, when it’s full extended, take the weight of your chosen camera without bending.
+- Look for a pole camera that will, when it’s fully extended, take the weight of your chosen camera without bending.

 - Get a pole that has a swivel mount at the top so you can adjust the camera position easily.